gregorosaurus/SynapseSQLMigrator/Readme.md

 > Note: At the time of writing, SSDT does not support SQL Serverless.
 This was created to bridge that gap.

-This tool uses the third party [DbUp library](https://github.com/DbUp/DbUp) to help run SQL migrations that are included as part of a SQL Serverless deployment in Synapse.
+This tool uses the third party [DbUp library](https://github.com/DbUp/DbUp) to help run SQL mgirations/scripts that are required as part of a Synapse SQL Serverless deployment.
 This tool also uses Azure Blob Storage to keep track of previously run scripts via a CSV file.
 Additionally, it uses Azure AD to authenticate against the SQL serverless database.
-Basically this tool is a superset of features on top of DbUp.

 It is expected that this be run as *part* of a CI/CD pipeline in either Azure DevOps or GitHub using GitHub Actions.
-The tool however can be used externally of those tools if required.
+The tool however can be used externally of those CI/CD systems if required.

 ![HighLevelProcess](Images/HighLevelProcess.png)